Amtrak didn't wait for system that could've prevented wreck

 "It is another layer of safety," he said.

 Amtrak and the Washington Department of Transportation started publicizing the switch to the new route in October.
-The agencies did not immediately respond to questions about why they did so while the speed-control technology was still months away.
+Amtrak CEO Richard Anderson said that "no one wants PTC more than me" but would not directly answer questions about why it is taking so long to get the speed-control technology up and running across the board.

+"I'm a huge believer in positive train control," he said at a news conference Tuesday evening.
+"It just makes so much scientific sense."

+Anderson said the company's safety culture can continue to improve and said the crash should be seen as a "wake-up call."

 Railroads are under government orders to install positive train control by the end of 2018 after the industry lobbied Congress to extend earlier deadlines, citing complexity and cost.